Water main cleaning program

 We force water through the water mains at a high speed and discharge it through hydrants into sewers.
 The fast moving water scours and cleans the mains.
 We leave the hydrants open until the water runs clear.

 There are about 2,637 kilometres of water mains in Winnipeg.
-We flushed about 25 per cent of the water mains in Winnipeg in 2018.
+In 2019, we will flush about 20 percent of the water mains in Winnipeg.

 Before and During the Flushing

 To keep your children safe, keep them away from the work area at all times.